Modern slavery statement

 Teach First is committed to continuously improving our practices to ensure that modern slavery and human trafficking are not present within our own organisation or our supply chains.
 We strive to act ethically and with integrity in all our activities.

-This Statement explains the steps that have been taken by Teach First to date and how we plan to continue developing and implementing a proactive approach to the prevention of modern slavery.
+Our Statement explains the steps we have taken to date and how we plan to continue developing and implementing a proactive approach to the prevention of modern slavery.

-Teach First uses a number of suppliers to support our operations and activities.
-Our suppliers are predominantly UK-based and are therefore required to be compliant with UK legislation.
-These suppliers mostly provide services relating to marketing, recruitment, venues and events, IT delivery and support, offices, agency workers, consultants, training, travel and professional services.
-We also procure a limited amount of goods in the form of office supplies, furniture, IT hardware and other materials used in our day-to-day operations.
+Our suppliers are predominantly UK-based providing us with services relating to; marketing, recruitment, venues, events, IT delivery and support, offices, agency workers, consultants, training, travel, professional services, office supplies, furniture, IT hardware and other materials used in our day-to-day operations.

 Teach First is committed to continued policy development to ensure that we keep up to date with all changes in legislation, including full compliance with the Modern Slavery Act.